Dixmont Public Records Directory

 Economy & Demographics

 Dixmont's local economy is characterized by a mix of agricultural, manufacturing, and service-based industries.
 The town's proximity to larger urban centers, such as Bangor, provides residents with access to a wider range of employment opportunities and economic resources.
-Individuals interested in learning more about Dixmont's economic landscape can consult the town's website at http://www.townofdixmont.org/ or explore the U.S. Census Bureau's data at https://data.census.gov/ for detailed information on the town's economic indicators and trends.
+Individuals interested in learning more about Dixmont's economy can consult the town's website at http://www.townofdixmont.org/ or explore the U.S. Census Bureau's data at https://data.census.gov/ for detailed information on the town's economic indicators and trends.

 Elections & Voter Records

-Dixmont voters are served by the Penobscot County Elections Office, managed through the Penobscot County Administration Building at 97 Hammond Street, Bangor, ME 04401 (phone: 207-942-8535).
-However, as a municipality, Dixmont maintains its own voter registration through the Town Clerk at the Dixmont Town Office, 17 School Street, Dixmont, ME 04932 (phone: 207-234-2373).
-Maine residents can register to vote online through the Maine Bureau of Corporations, Elections and Commissions at https://www.maine.gov/sos/cec/elec/voter-info/votereg.html, or in person at the town office or on Election Day at the polling place.
-The voter registration deadline is 21 days before an election for registration by mail, though same-day registration is available at the polling place or town office.
-Valid identification is requested but not required; acceptable ID includes a Maine driver's license, state ID, or any government-issued photo ID.
+Election administration in Dixmont operates on two levels, with the Penobscot County Elections Office coordinating countywide efforts from the Administration Building at 97 Hammond Street, Bangor, ME 04401 (phone: 207-942-8535), while local voter registration runs through the Town Clerk at the Dixmont Town Office, 17 School Street, Dixmont, ME 04932 (phone: 207-234-2373).
+Maine residents can register online through the Maine Bureau of Corporations, Elections and Commissions at https://www.maine.gov/sos/cec/elec/voter-info/votereg.html, or handle it in person at the town office.

 Public Records Transparency Score

-Court Records: ✅ Online Statewide Portal | Property: ✅ Free Online Assessor+Recorder | Arrest Logs: ⚠️ Limited Online | Vital Records: ✅ Online Ordering | Business: ✅ Free State Database | Elections: ✅ Online Registration & Results | Overall: 8.5/10 — Penobscot County and Maine provide excellent online access to property records, court records, vital records ordering, and business entity searches, with strong transparency under Maine's Freedom of Access Act, though arrest logs require direct agency contact
+Court Records: Yes: Online Statewide Portal | Property: Yes: Free Online Assessor+Recorder | Arrest Logs: Limited: Online | Vital Records: Yes: Online Ordering | Business: Yes: Free State Database | Elections: Yes: Online Registration & Results | Overall: 8.5/10 — Penobscot County and Maine provide excellent online access to property records, court records, vital records ordering, and business entity searches, with strong transparency under Maine's Freedom of Access Act, though arrest logs require direct agency contact

 Frequently Asked Questions